shreyashsaitwal/AsteroidDB/README.md

 - For people who wants to build own database with own functions.
 > If you open the `app.py` file you can see there how data is saving to table.
 Additionally, you can add more functions if you know Python.

-### Supported Platforms

-If your platforms supports Web requests (POST/GET etc.) then AsteroidDB can run safely on your platform.

 ### Thanks

 This is a cloned and improved project from [pavi2410/TinyWebDB](https://github.com/pavi2410/TinyWebDB).

 ## Usage

 Refer to [Wiki](https://github.com/yyusufcihan/AsteroidDB/wiki) for installing and usage.

 ### Progress
-This the list of features I implemented after forking.
+This the list of features I implemented after cloning the repo.

 * **Security**
   * Password Protection